 In this study, a machine learning model is constructed to efficiently predict the change in the interface energy after an individual Monte Carlo operation.
-This prediction can help accelerate the overall interface optimization by replacing the hand-tuned operation probabilities with one that takes into account the current system configuration.
-This work focuses on silicon grain boundary data obtained from classical atomistic simulations coupled with descriptor-based machine learning.
+Here we focus on silicon grain boundary data obtained from classical atomistic simulations coupled with descriptor-based machine learning.
+We show here this approach can accelerate grain boundary optimization by replacing the standard probability functions which are a function of a single variable to a more complex multivariate machine learned representation.
 The implementation of a statistical and regression-based scheme for the prediction of the energetic properties of silicon grain boundaries is also discussed.
-We show here that … .
-The methodology described herein is applicable to other materials systems such as pure metals and simple one phase substitutional alloys.
-It can be expanded further to phase boundaries if … 1.
-He, R. & Yang, P. Giant piezoresistance effect in silicon nanowires.
+We show here that accurate models can be developed for the prediction of grain boundary energetics and utilized for speeding up Monte Carlo based selection of low energy grain boundaries.
+The methodology described in this paper is applicable to other materials systems such as pure metals and simple one phase substitutional alloys.
+It can be expanded further to phase boundaries with minimal changes to the workflow allowing for accelerated selection of low energy multiphase grain boundaries.
+This would make it possible to utilize these models to inform phase field and finite element models.

+References:

+1. He, R. & Yang, P. Giant piezoresistance effect in silicon nanowires.
 Nat.
 Nanotechnol.
 1, 42–46 (2006).

 2. Zhang, J. Y., Liu, G. & Sun, J. Strain rate effects on the mechanical response in multi-and single-crystalline Cu micropillars: grain boundary effects.
 Int.
 J. Plast.
 50, 1–17 (2013).